dusty-nv/jetson-inference/docs/webrtc-dash.md

 ### Properties

-Plugins that have `@property` decorators will have those properties automatically exposed to the UI so that they can be modified by the user at runtime.
+Plugins that have `@property` decorators will have those properties automatically exposed to the UI so that they can be dynamically modified by the user at runtime.
+The client/server communication happens transparently using JSON REST queries underneath.
 For example:

 ``` python
 @property